-International conference - teaching problem solving in technology rich environments
+International conference - teaching problem-solving in technology rich environments

-Come and join us to develop new skills, reflect on practice, network with local and international colleagues and build confidence and capacity for the year ahead.
+Local maths teachers joined us to develop new skills, reflect on practice, network with local and international colleagues and build confidence and capacity for the year ahead.

-Who should attend: Teachers of mathematics at Key Stage 2 and Key Stage 3.
+Attendees: Teachers of mathematics at Key Stage 2 and Key Stage 3.

-- Why should we teach problem solving?
+- Why should we teach problem-solving?

-- How can technology support the teaching and learning of problem solving?
+- How can technology support the teaching and learning of problem-solving?

 - Dr Alison Clark Wilson, former teacher who works as a Principal Research Lead for ERDF-funded EDUCATE Project at UCL Knowledge Lab, UCL Institute of Education.
 Alison’s research interests concern school mathematics education in general but in particular: design and use of mathematical digital technologies; the related professional development experiences for teachers; and the impact of such technologies on mathematical thinking.